 All in the valley of Death

 Into the valley of Death

 In this poem, Tennyson has used dactylic meter perfectly.
-Notice this dactylic pattern as one accented syllable is followed by two unaccented syllables.
-Dactylic syllables give rhythm and pause while reading, thus lays emphasis on certain words.
+Notice this dactylic pattern as one accented syllable, followed by two unaccented syllables.
+Dactylic syllables give rhythm and pause while reading, thus laying emphasis on certain words.

-This is a very popular example of dactylic meter appears in combination with spondaic meter.
-Look at the words shown in bold with stress pattern of one accented syllable followed by two unaccented syllables.
+This is a very popular example of dactylic meter appearing in combination with spondaic meter.
+Look at the words shown in bold, with a stress pattern of one accented syllable followed by two unaccented syllables.

 Just for a riband to stick in his coat—

 Found the one gift of which fortune bereft us,